v1et4nh/Bot_PriceScraper/README.md

 Because I am super lazy I use the service of beverage delivery directly to my door.
 There is only one company in my region: The german www.flaschenpost.de (No Affiliate-Link :P) Sometimes it's even cheaper to order on their website than buying in the supermarket.
-But as I already mentioned, I am super lazy and I also don't really want to look up for their super deals all the time..
+But as I already mentioned, I am super lazy and I also don't really want to look up for their super deals all over again..
-That's why I started this little project to save my valuable time (and maybe to also improve my programming skills.
+That's why I started this little project to save my valuable time (and maybe also to improve my programming skills.
 Nice!).

 Here is my idea:
 * Get the price from www.flaschenpost.de with a webscraper